guilhermejccavalcanti/s3m/README.md

 * Merging 3 files:

-   `java -jar jFSTMerge.jar -f mine base theirs -o output`
+   `java -jar pathto/jFSTMerge.jar -f mine base theirs -o output`

 Where *mine*, *base*, *theirs* and *output* are filepaths.
 The attribute -o is optional, if omitted, *theirs* will be used as output file.

 * Merging 3 directories:

-   `java -jar jFSTMerge.jar -d mine base theirs -o output`
+   `java -jar pathto/jFSTMerge.jar -d mine base theirs -o output`

 * For integration with git type the two commands bellow:

    `git config --global merge.tool jfstmerge`

-   `git config --global mergetool.jfstmerge.cmd 'java -jar jFSTMerge.jar -f \"$LOCAL\" \"$BASE\" \"$REMOTE\" -o \"$MERGED\"'`
+   `git config --global mergetool.jfstmerge.cmd 'java -jar pathto/jFSTMerge.jar -f \"$LOCAL\" \"$BASE\" \"$REMOTE\" -o \"$MERGED\"'`

 Where *mine*, *base*, *theirs* and *output* are directory paths.
-The attribute -o is optional, if omitted, "theirs" will be used as output directory.
+The attribute -o is optional, if omitted, *theirs* will be used as output directory.